 It’s important to first determine what major social media networks your customers use the most.
 Then, complete profiles or pages there, cross-link them with your website, and start posting consistently.

 You want to make sure that the profile shows some recent activity whether someone gets there from within the social platform, a Google search, or from the icons on your website.
-Long periods of inactivity on social media can raise questions about the health of your business.
+Long periods of inactivity on social media can raise questions about the health of your business, so make sure you are sharing different types of content to post on social media to keep your profiles active.

 8. Certifications and Memberships